Scan the QR Code In the image or Click to See How QR Code Sign In For Restaurants Work

 Restaurants, allowed to open under certain restrictions, certainly do not want to risk having to close by not adhering to COVID Safe regulations.
 Recently a restaurant in Sydney, NSW was hit with a $10,000 fine by not enforcing the COVID Safe sign in procedure for all guests.

 To simplify the process many countries around the world, including the NSW Government in Australia, are recommending using QR Codes for guests to enter their details.
 The Victorian Government is also requiring restaurants and bars to record the contact details of every guest who enters their establishment as per their guidelines here.
 England also has just mandated collecting track and trace details.
 Health Secretary, Matt Hancock has stated that from Monday, 14th September, “it would become compulsory for pubs and restaurants to take customers’ details for the test and trace programme.”

-QR Sign In & QR Menu: a Pair of Champions
+QR Code Sign In For Restaurants & QR Menu: A Pair of Champions

 Orderlina can do this in two ways.
-Have the guest submit their contact details at the entrance and require the guest to provide their details during the order process.
+Have the guest submit their contact details at the entrance.
+Also, require the guest to provide their details during the order process.

 Government QR CODE Systems vs. COVID Sign-In + QR Menu

 These are all free services and provide valuable contact tracing data directly to the relevant government services.
 Perfect for retail services where customers enter a venue already chosen their product and want to be compliant.